 Affinity fraud is an investment scam that preys upon members of identifiable groups, which can include social, ethnic, religious, political or professional associations.
 The problem with affinity fraud is that people may let their guards down when offered an investment opportunity by a fellow member of a church, social club or someone they know.
-DISB warns consumers about affinity fraud and encourages you to properly research any investment opportunity.
+DISB warns consumers about affinity fraud and encourages proper research any of investment opportunity.